 Common Name: Yellow Silver Pine

-Lepidothamnus intermedius is a Evergreen Tree up to 10.00 metres tall.
+Lepidothamnus intermedius is an evergreen tree that can grow up to 10.00 metres tall.

 Lowland, montane and sub-alpine forests, often in bog forests, southwards from latitude 35°s on North, South and Stewart Islands[